 - Facebook Marketplace – One of the best ways to sell stuff like used furniture, apparel, electronics, and toys for quick money.

-I also made a video on some of the best selling apps you can use in your quest to flip $100.
+I also made a video on some of the best selling apps and local selling sites you can use in your quest to flip $100.

 Selling on these sorts of marketplaces, or even listing on a few platforms like eBay and Mercari, can help you sell your inventory pretty quickly.